 - How Long Does it Take to Get the Birth Certification Once You Register?

 If you are an Indian and are expecting a child soon, it is always important to know the procedure for getting a birth certificate for your baby.
 An official birth certificate will establish your baby’s date of birth and is usually needed for things like admission into schools, applying for a passport, and so on.
 Those children without a birth certificate run the risk of being denied the right to a name, official identity, and a nationality.
-Applying for a birth certificate right after your child is born is relatively simple but may get complicated if you delay it beyond that.
-Let’s discuss some details which can help you register for a birth certificate for your little one.
+Applying for a birth certificate right after your child is born is relatively simple, but may get complicated if you delay it.
+Let’s discuss some details that can help you easily register for a birth certificate for your little one.

 The birth certificate is very important for a child’s admission to schools or colleges, hospital benefits and in establishing inheritance and property claims.
 It is the first right of a child and establishes his or her identity.
 It becomes important for the following processes: